wentasah/qstopmotion/README_NMake_Windows.txt

   debugging tools for windows.
 * Install in the default installation directory (C:\Program Files\Microsoft SDKs\Windows\v7.1).
-* Create a shortcut to "Windows SDK 7.1 Command Prompt".
-  - Open the properties of the shortcut.
-  - Add the following options to the command line: " /Release /x86".

 1.2 Qt for Windows and Visual Studio
 --------------------------------------------------------------------------------